joemoose/psiops/docs/glossary.md

 #### Game Master (GM)

 The player who describes the world, portrays enemies and NPCs, adjudicates rules, and presents the mission.
-The GM doesn't play an **[operator](#operator)**.
+The GM doesn’t play an **[operator](#operator)**.

 ## H